Leo

 2016 — Professional Training in Contemporary Dance

-2015 – Direction of physical theatre project Darwin,
+2015 — Direction of the physical theatre project Darwin

 2011 — Improvisation Workshop

-2010 – Direction of physical theatre Die Verwandlung,
+2010 — Direction of the physical theatre project Die Verwandlung

-2008 – Contemporary Dance Technique and Professional Training, Tanzhaus NRW Düsseldorf (Germany)
+2008 — Contemporary Dance Technique and Professional Training

 Literature

-Julia Dina Hesse.
-PhD dissertation.
-In-depth analysis of the content, form, and creative process of TRASHedy: Die Narrative des Anthropozäns in den Darstellenden Künsten für junges Publikum.
+In-depth analysis of the content, form, and creative process of TRASHedy (concept and direction: Leo Kees): Die Narrative des Anthropozäns in den Darstellenden Künsten für junges Publikum.
 Theatrale Erprobungen von Handlungsmacht und Repräsentation aus post-anthropozentrischer Perspektive.

 ISBN 978-3-86863-167-8.